 Average annual snowfall: 2.9m

-For those taking their first steps (or turns) into the wonderful world of sking and boarding Cardrona is an ideal place to start.
+For those taking their first steps (or turns) into the wonderful world of skiing and boarding, Cardrona is the perfect place to start.
 One of the best beginners' areas around, a dedicated space with wide, gentle slopes will get you going in no time.
-Magic carpets mean you can get up the slope without the extra learning curve of a chair lift to start with.
-Even better once you’re ready to start exploring more of the mountain you’ll find there’s usually at least one beginner level piste accessible from each chairlift.
+Once you’re ready to start exploring more of the mountain you’ll find that there is plenty of variety with at least one beginner level piste accessible from each chairlift.

 Freestyle riders looking for big air and a resort where they can pass hours in the park need look no further.
-One of the southern-hemisphere’s best park terrains, it’s where the New Zealand Park Team call home and also host to numerous international freestyle events each season.
+Home to the New Zealand Park Team, Cardrona is one of the southern-hemisphere’s best park terrains so you will be playing amongst the best.
+There are four parks of various levels to keep you busy and many international freestyle events are held in this park each season.